nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Adding a candidate

-1. Adding a candidate to hiredfiredpro
+1. Adding a candidate to HiredFiredPro

     1. Test case: `add n/Adib j/Developer p/12345678 e/example@example i/1`<br>
        Expected: New candidate will be added at the end of the list ie. if there are 6 people in the list, he will be 7<sup>th<sup>